What is a CDP?

 The Core Components of CDP

 - Data Collection: CDPs are adept at collecting data from many sources, including websites, mobile apps, email campaigns, and offline channels like in-store purchases.
+This often involves integrating with systems like data lakes, which serve as centralized repositories for storing structured and unstructured data, ensuring comprehensive data aggregation for advanced analysis.

 - Data Processing: They harmonize this data, ensuring consistency and accuracy, which is pivotal for generating actionable insights.